 How to glue styrofoam together with adhesives?

-To glue styrofoam together, all you’ll need is an adhesive that bonds styrofoam without melting it too much.
+To glue polystyrene together, all you’ll need is an adhesive that bonds styrofoam without melting it too much.
 With your glue, add adhesive to both parts of the styrofoam you intend to bond.
 After you evenly coat the two pieces with adhesive, bring the parts together and let dry.
+Do remember that this type of foam can be very delicate, so using the right type of glue is essential.

 What type of glue can you use on styrofoam?